Concorde: Powerplant

 The air intake design for Concorde's engines was especially critical.
-The intakes had to slow down supersonic inlet air to subsonic speeds with high pressure recovery to ensure efficient operation at cruising speed while providing low distortion levels (to prevent engine surge) and maintaining high efficiency for all likely ambient temperatures to be met in cruise.
+The intakes had to slow down supersonic inlet air to subsonic speeds with high-pressure recovery to ensure efficient operation at cruising speed while providing low distortion levels (to prevent engine surge) and maintaining high efficiency for all likely ambient temperatures in cruise.
 They had to provide adequate subsonic performance for diversion cruise and low engine-face distortion at take-off.
-They also had to provide an alternative path for excess intake air during engine throttling or shutdowns.
+They also had to provide an alternative path for excess intake of air during engine throttling or shutdowns.
 The variable intake features required to meet all these requirements consisted of front and rear ramps, a dump door, an auxiliary inlet and a ramp bleed to the exhaust nozzle.

 As well as supplying air to the engine, the intake also supplied air through the ramp bleed to the propelling nozzle.
 The nozzle ejector (or aerodynamic) design, with variable exit area and secondary flow from the intake, contributed to good expansion efficiency from take-off to cruise.

-Concorde's Air Intake Control Units (AICUs) made use of a digital processor to provide the necessary accuracy for intake control.
-It was the world's first use of a digital processor to be given full authority control of an essential system in a passenger aircraft.
-It was developed by the Electronics and Space Systems (ESS) division of the British Aircraft Corporation after it became clear that the analogue AICUs fitted to the prototype aircraft and developed by Ultra Electronics were found to be insufficiently accurate for the tasks in hand.
+Concorde's Air Intake Control Units (AICUs) made use of a digital processor for intake control.
+It was the first use of a digital processor with full authority control of an essential system in a passenger aircraft.
+It was developed by BAC's Electronics and Space Systems division after the analogue AICUs (developed by Ultra Electronics) fitted to the prototype aircraft were found to lack sufficient accuracy.
+Ultra Electronics also developed Concorde's thrust-by-wire engine control system.

 Engine failure causes problems on conventional subsonic aircraft; not only does the aircraft lose thrust on that side but the engine creates drag, causing the aircraft to yaw and bank in the direction of the failed engine.
 If this had happened to Concorde at supersonic speeds, it theoretically could have caused a catastrophic failure of the airframe.
-Although computer simulations predicted considerable problems, in practice Concorde could shut down both engines on the same side of the aircraft at Mach 2 without the predicted difficulties.
+Although computer simulations predicted considerable problems, in practice Concorde could shut down both engines on the same side of the aircraft at Mach 2 without difficulties.
 During an engine failure the required air intake is virtually zero.
 So, on Concorde, engine failure was countered by the opening of the auxiliary spill door and the full extension of the ramps, which deflected the air downwards past the engine, gaining lift and minimising drag.
-Concorde pilots were routinely trained to handle double engine failure.
+Concorde pilots were routinely trained to handle double-engine failure.
+Concorde used reheat (afterburners) only at take-off and to pass through the transonic speed range, between Mach 0.95 and 1.7.

-Concorde's thrust-by-wire engine control system was developed by Ultra Electronics.